How to Monitor Airflow with Zabbix

 • Airflow health alerts = root cause

-You need both to quickly detect and resolve incidents.
+You need both to detect issues quickly and respond properly.

 Concept

-1. Periodically fetch DAG IDs from the Airflow REST API.
+1. Periodically collect DAG IDs from the Airflow REST API.

-3. If the state is failed, trigger an alert in Zabbix.
+3. If the latest execution is failed, trigger a Zabbix alert.

 #!/bin/bash